Short Bio

 Ioannis Dasoulas

-Classic sleeping barber problem implementated in Java language using object oriented techniques and thread syncronization.
+Classic sleeping barber problem implementated in Java language using object oriented

 Java server-client project